Ryze,INC d/b/a Ryze Party

 10.8 Resignation/Voluntary Termination

-1. An IC may immediately terminate their business by submitting a written notice or email to the Company Compliance Department.
+- An IC may immediately terminate their business by submitting a written notice by email to the Company Compliance Department.
 The written notice must include the following:

 10.9 Involuntary Termination